This is a 1961 Ad for the model 514 rifle used

 those are the common ground wires.

-Here is one working solution to update the sound system
+Here is one working solution to alter the sound system when the Muntz

 This board has the background music recorded on it.
 It runs on 12 volts